 At the top of the game board, place all nine Quest cards face up into their respective areas, Law (), Military (), and Commerce ().
 Each area will have 3 Quest cards.
 Ensure that the Quests are ordered so that the Quest numbered ‘1’ is on the top, and ‘3’ is on the bottom of each pile.
 Experienced players may wish to use Randomised Quests as described in the optional rules section.

 Shuffle the Court cards and distribute them into 3 equal decks of 6 cards each.
 Note, in a game with 7 or less players, you will need to remove all cards with the ‘8+’ symbol, and create 2 piles of 6 cards instead.
 Place each deck face down in the Court at the bottom of the game board, and then turn the top card of each deck face up.

 |Include in all games||8 to 10 players only|

 4. Determine Loyalties

-Shuffle the designated number of Heir, Loyal and Traitor cards as referenced in the Players Table on the top right of the game board.
+Shuffle the designated number of Heir, Loyal and Traitor cards as referenced in the Players Table shown below, or on the top right of the game board.
 Deal one loyalty card face down to each player.
 Each player then looks at their Loyalty ensuring that no one else can see.

 5. Treachery Setup